 - Miller Union: refined cocktails to match the locavore Southern fare

-- Pinewood Tippling Room: why is Decatur so great?
-The Pinewood is yet another reason.
+- Pinewood Tippling Room: Why is Decatur so great?
+The Pinewood is yet another reason

-Thirsty South Liquor Stores
+Best Liquor Stores

 - Tower: a great all-around liquor store – they may not have everything you are seeking out, but chances are good they’ll at least offer a good alternative, at a reasonable price, and can order something special for you if you need it.